Scene Prior Filtering for Depth Super-Resolution: Experimental Results

+\textbf{Different Large-Scale Models.} Tab.~\ref{tab:Ablation_diffModels} reveals the ablation study on different combinations of large-scale models.
+The results demonstrate the strong compatibility of our SPFNet with various foundation models, as all four configurations achieve satisfactory performance.
+Specifically, with the semantic model fixed, using Omnidata as the normal model yields a slight performance improvement over Metric3Dv2.
+Conversely, when the normal model is fixed, SAM exhibits certain advantages over MobileSAM.
+Finally, we adopt configuration (d) as the default setup for SPFNet, which surpasses configurations (a)-(c) on the Lu dataset by RMSE margins of $0.10cm$, $0.13cm$, and $0.05cm$, respectively.

-\textbf{APP and OPE.} Fig.~\ref{fig:Ablation_APP_OPE}(a) presents the ablation study of APP and OPE.
-The baseline (blue dotted line) removes all APP and OPE from SPFNet.
-It can be discovered that both APP and OPE contribute to performance improvement.
+\textbf{APP and OPE.} Fig.~\ref{fig:Ablation_APP_OPE}(a) presents the ablation on APP and OPE.
+The baseline (blue dotted line) removes all APP and OPE modules from SPFNet.
+It can be discovered that both our APP and OPE contribute to performance improvement.
 When they are utilized in conjunction, our method (solid orange line) achieves the best performance.
 For instance, our SPFNet surpasses the baseline by $0.3cm$ on the NYU-v2 dataset and $0.33cm$ on the Lu dataset, respectively.

-In addition, Fig.~\ref{fig:Ablation_APP_OPE}(b) shows the ablation study of different iterations of APP and OPE.
+In addition, Fig.~\ref{fig:Ablation_APP_OPE}(b) shows the ablation on different iterations of APP and OPE modules.
 It is evident that the performance incrementally improves as the number of APP and OPE increases.
-When APP \& OPE-4 is utilized, the RMSE consistently reduces on NYU and Lu datasets, but only slightly on Middlebury and RGB-D-D datasets.
-To better balance model complexity and performance, we select APP \& OPE-3 (solid orange line) as the setting for our SPFNet.
+When APP \& OPE-4 (4 iterations of APP and OPE) is utilized, the RMSE consistently reduces on the NYU and Lu datasets, but only slightly on the Middlebury dataset.
+To better balance complexity and performance, we select APP \& OPE-3 (orange line) as the setting for SPFNet.

-Finally, Fig.~\ref{fig:Ablation_APP_OPE}(c) depicts the ablation study of single-modal prior filter order in OPE, performed on the NYU-v2 and Middlebury datasets.
-It is clearly discernible that the order of ‘N+S+R’ (orange bars) achieves the lowest RMSE.
+Finally, Fig.~\ref{fig:Ablation_APP_OPE}(c) presents an ablation study investigating the ordering of single-modal prior filters within the OPE module on the Lu and Middlebury datasets.
+These results clearly demonstrate the superiority of the ‘N+S+R’ configuration, which achieves the lowest RMSE.